Giant Eremotherium Ground Sloth

 It used its giant tail to brace it upright, while feeding on large amounts of twigs and leaves.
-This Prehistoric Megafauna was estimated to have eaten 300-500 pounds of food per day.
+This Prehistoric Megafauna was estimated to have eaten 300-500 pounds of vegetation per day.
+Preferring to live near swamps and wooded areas where food was abundant.

 Back to Sloth Fossils